d3se/anime-covers-api/README.md

 Replace `Your_Anime_Title` with the title of the anime for which you want to retrieve the cover image.

-The response will contain an HTML image tag with the cover image.
+The response will contain the raw image data served as a blob.
 If no cover is found, a placeholder image or a default image URL is provided.

 ### Example in PHP